roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7240/quick-start-guide/access-the-gateway.md

 By default, the Gateway will work in Wi-Fi AP Mode which means that you can find an SSID named like "**RAK7240_XXXX**" on your PC's Wi-Fi Network List.
 "XXXX" is the last two bytes of the Gateway MAC address.
 To access the Web Management Platform, input the IP Address: **192.168.230.1** in your Web browser.

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: No password is required to connect via Wi-Fi.
+ No password is required to connect via Wi-Fi.
 :::

 Using your preferred Web browser, input the aforementioned IP Address and you should see the same Log-in Page shown in the following image.
 Login the credentials provided below: